hackerwins/homepage-old/docs/auth-webhook.md

 });
 ```

+this token will be sent to the Agent on every request from the client.

-When running an Agent, We can specify the Auth Webhook by the `--authorization-webhook` flag:
+And when running an Agent, We can specify the Auth Webhook by the `--authorization-webhook` flag:

 ````bash
 $ yorkie agent --authorization-webhook=http://localhost:3000/auth-hook
 ```

-When the client sends every request, it passes the token to Agent.
-The Agent who receives the token calls Webhook before processing the requests.
+The Agent who receives the token calls the given webhook URL before processing the requests.

 Here is an example of the webhook requests: